About

 Conceived of by Courtney Wise and Robin Dekkers in 2017, Art Haus Collective is a performing arts organization dedicated to bringing edgy, spectacular performances of classical and contemporary works into unique spaces.
 In 2017 their performance of Stravinsky’s Rite of Spring at Burning Man drew a crowd of estimated 10,000 and a photo capturing the moment earned a spot in the Smithsonian “No Spectators: The Art of Burning Man” exhibit.
 The group is made up largely of members of the Bay Area arts communities as well as artists from all over the world.
 Art Haus is creating exciting new experiences around classical music that defy expectations.

-Burning Man 2022
+Burning Man 2023

-at Catharsis
+at NOSOTRES

 Press